PolyhedraZK/nbnet/src/dev/README.md

 The `premined_accounts` fild hold all test tokens for you.

-You can use `nb dev list-web3-rpcs` to get all Web3 endpoints.
+You can use `nb dev list-rpcs -w` to get all Web3 endpoints.

 The initial validators are managed by the first fuhrer node, so all the keys are stored in its home directory.
 In the above example, it is `/tmp/__CHAIN_DEV__/beacon_based/NBNET/${HOST}+${USER}/__DEV__/envs/DEFAULT/0/cl/vc/`.